craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/navigating-main-menu.rst

     :align: center
     :width: 75%

-:ref:`newIa-override-logging-levels` contains more information on how to track Java packages with the corresponding log levels desired.
+:ref:`override-logging-levels` contains more information on how to track Java packages with the corresponding log levels desired.

-The ``Log Console`` here in the Main Menu is similar to a project ``Log Console`` described :ref:`here <newIa-studio-log-console>`.
+The ``Log Console`` here in the Main Menu is similar to a project ``Log Console`` described :ref:`here <studio-log-console>`.
 The difference is the ``Log Console`` from the Main Menu can display logs for all the projects inside Studio, not just one project.

-.. _newIa-main-menu-tool-global-config:
+.. _main-menu-tool-global-config:

 -------------
 Global Config